Ankhi12/NodeJS-and-APIs/Queryreadme.md

-In the past few days, i was building my project's backend.
-While completing the backend part, i have come across some important concepts.
-Let's see it here.
+These past few days, i was working on building database models and related HTTP methods based on relevant project ogic.
+While doing so, i have come across some important concepts and wanted to share.

 I have used: